vergecurrency/verge/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the VERGE project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into VERGE rests with the project merge maintainers and ultimately the project lead.

-Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.

 In general, all pull requests must:

   - Have a clear use case, fix a demonstrable bug or serve the greater good of